AVIA 314 Principles of Aviation Administration

 Quizzes (4)

 The student will complete 4 quizzes in this course.
-Each quiz will be a timed open-book/note format.
-Quizzes incorporate multiple choice and essay type questions and quizzes are cumulative.
-The student will have one hour to complete each quiz.
-(CLOs: A–D)
+Each quiz will be a timed, open-book/notes format.
+The quizzes contain multiple choice questions and are cumulative.
+The student will have 1 hour and 30 minutes to complete each quiz.
+The quiz allows for 2 attempts, and the highest score will be taken for the grade.
+(CLO: A, B, C, D)

 Top 1% For Online Programs